The Fed just announced that it will be increasing the current interest rate by another 0.75 percentage points—the biggest increase since 1994.

 What Are the Consequences of Not Filing Taxes?

-The failure to file penalty is the consequence that really stings.
-This penalty for not filing taxes is charged on all returns filed after the due date.
+The failure to file penalty really stings, and is charged on all returns filed after the due date.
 It totals five percent of your unpaid tax bill for each month that your return is late.
 At its most extreme, your failure to file penalty can total 25 percent of your unpaid taxes.

 What Happens If You Don’t Pay Taxes You Owe?

 First, interest and penalties will continue to accrue on your debt until you either pay it in full or come to an agreement with the IRS.
+As mentioned above, the current interest rate hike will impact your overall tax burden.
 The IRS will go after your wages and assets using liens, levies, and garnishments.
 In fact, the IRS can get access to your bank accounts if you refuse to pay a bill.
 They can even instruct your employer to turn over a percentage of every paycheck until your debt is settled.

 If you end up being charged with tax evasion, the penalty could be jail time.